BYLAWS of the POLISH GENEALOGICAL SOCIETY of AMERICA, INC.

 Section 3 The Officers shall be elected from among the incoming Board of Directors at a transitional meeting prior to January 1st.
 Officers may not serve in a position for more than two (2) consecutive terms.
 At the same transitional meeting Directors will confirm Standing Committee Chairs.

-Section 4 Incoming Officers and Directors shall begin their terms of office on January 1st.
+Section 4 Incoming Officers and Directors shall begin the terms of office on January 1st

-Section 5 The Board of Directors shall appoint a replacement for any vacancy arising on the Board for the remainder of the term.
+Section 5 The Board of Directors by vote shall appoint a replacement for any vacancy arising on the Board for the remainder of the term.

 Section 6 a.
 Three (3) absences by an Officer or Director from Board meetings in a calendar year is cause for removal from the Board.